 All cargo is subject to inspection and approval by Harvest Aviation.
 Any cargo determined by the pilot to pose an unacceptable risk to the safety of the flight will be rejected.
 If you have questions about whether an item is appropriate or not, please don't hesitate to ask.

-All cargo received will be stored at Harvest Aviation's maintenance hangar until we ship it to Honduras.
+All cargo received will be stored at Harvest Aviation's maintenance hangar until we ship it.
 During the daytime, the hangar is left open and is accessible by the general public.
 While the workers are generally aware of what is going on in the hangar, it is a possibility that someone could access the hangar without their knowledge and remove items from the cargo area.
 If it is necessary to send valuable items, contact Harvest Aviation ahead of time to see if special arrangements can be made to secure an item in a locked room.
 In any case, Harvest Aviation, its staff, and its volunteers are not responsible for any item that is lost or stolen.

 Because the storage area is not air conditioned, please inform us if any of your cargo is sensitive to heat or humidity.
 We will do our best to make arrangements to keep such cargo in a more suitable location.
 However, Harvest Aviation, its staff, and its volunteers are not responsible for any item that is damaged by heat or humidity.